NoxxFlame/TTT-Custom-Roles-Outdated/CONVARS.md

 ttt_killer_smoke_timer      60   // (Default: 60): Number of seconds before a Killer will start to smoke after their last kill ttt_detective_search_only   1    // (Default: 1): Whether only detectives can search bodies or not
 ```

+# Role Weapon Shop

+In this version of TTT some roles have shops where they are allowed to purchase weapons.
+Given the prevalence of custom weapons from the workshop, the ability to add more weapons to each role's shop has been added.

+To add weapons to a role (that already has a shop), create a .txt file with the weapon class (e.g. weapon_ttt_somethingcool.txt) in the garrysmod/data/roleweapons/{rolename} folder.\
+**NOTE**: The name of the role must be all lowercase for cross-operating system compatibility.
+For example: garrysmod/data/roleweapons/detective/weapon_ttt_somethingcool.txt